21 brilliant football documentaries on Netflix, Amazon Prime & YouTube

 For a period of four years under the tutelage of Pep Guardiola, Barcelona produced the greatest club football the world had ever seen.
 Follow their journey during the Pep years on YouTube as Messi, Xavi, Puyol and co. plundered 14 trophies in just four seasons.

-A close look at the life of Cristiano Ronaldo – one of the world’s most recognisable sportsmen.
+Released before last summer’s European Championship, this documentary is a close look at the life of Ronaldo – one of the world’s most recognisable sportsmen.

 From delighting fans worldwide with his on-pitch heroics to being the name and face of a multitude of global brands, the spotlight always shines the brightest on Cristiano Ronaldo.

-This documentary, available on Netflix, looks through that polished facade into the mind and personal life of a global superstar.
+This documentary, available on iPlayer, looks through that polished facade into the mind and personal life of a global superstar.

 Bobby Robson: More than a Manager – 2018